 - 4. The nurse is reviewing a copy of the U.S. Surgeon General's Report, Healthy People.
-Which nursing action best reflects the nurse fostering this health care agenda? - A) The nurse signs up for classes to obtain an advanced degree in nursing - B) The nurse volunteers at a local health care clinic providing free vaccinations for low-income populations - C) The nurse performs an in-service on basic hospital equipment for student nurses - D) The nurse compiles nursing articles on evidence-based practices in nursing to present at a hospital training seminar
+Which nursing action best reflects the nurse fostering this healthcare agenda? - a.
+The nurse signs up for classes to obtain an advanced degree in nursing. - b.
+The nurse volunteers at a local healthcare clinic providing free vaccinations for low-income populations. - c.
+The nurse performs an in-service on basic hospital equipment for student nurses. - d.
+The nurse compiles nursing articles on evidence-based practices in nursing to present at a hospital training seminar.

-Healthy People is a comprehensive health promotion and disease prevention agenda that is working toward improving the quantity and quality of life for all Americans (U.S. Department of Health and Human Services, 2010).
-Overarching goals are to eliminate preventable disease, disability, injury, and premature death; achieve health equity, eliminate disparities, and improve the health of all groups; create physical and social environments that promote good health; and promote healthy development and behaviors across every stage of life.
-Volunteering at a local health care clinic directly reflects the goal of improving the health of all groups of people.
-Signing up for classes, performing in-services on equipment, and compiling nursing articles on evidence-based practices in nursing are all worthwhile activities that foster health care delivery, but are not as directly linked to the agenda of promoting health in the community.
+Healthy People is a comprehensive health promotion and disease prevention agenda that is working toward improving the quantity and quality of life for all Americans (U.S. Department of Health and Human Services, 2019).
+Overarching goals are obtain healthy, thriving lives, to eliminate preventable disease, disability, injury, and premature death; achieve health equity, eliminate disparities, and attain health literacy to improve the health of all groups; create physical, economic and social environments that promote good health; and well-being for all; promote healthy development and behaviors across every stage of life; and engage leadership, the public, and key constituents to take action and develop policies that will improve the health and well-being of all.
+Volunteering at a local healthcare clinic directly reflects the goal of improving the health of all groups of people.
+Signing up for classes, performing in-services on equipment, and compiling nursing articles on evidence-based practices in nursing are all worthwhile activities that foster healthcare delivery, but are not as directly linked to the agenda of promoting health in the community.